MystenLabs/sui/doc/src/contribute/cli-client.md

 Here is an example of splitting coins using specific amounts.
-We are splitting out three new coins from the original coin (first one on the list above), with values of 1000, 5000 and 3000, respectively; note the `--amounts` argument accepts list of values.
+We are splitting out three new coins from the original coin (first one on the list above), with values of 1000, 5000 and 3000, respectively; note the `--amounts` argument accepts a list of values.
 We use the second coin on the list to pay for this transaction.

 ```shell